Return to news

 Carbon footprint

-To further prevent the consequences of this carbon cycle disruption, we have made global agreements on CO2 reduction.
-One way of gaining insight into emissions is to calculate your carbon footprint.
+To further prevent the consequences of this carbon cycle disruption, countries have aggreed on global agreements on CO2 reduction.
+One way of gaining insight into emissions is by calculating your carbon footprint.
 A carbon footprint shows exactly what are the greenhouse gas emission sources in your organisation.

 Find our free carbon calculator and dashboard at our carbon footprint page